armcortex3445/java-convenience-store-7-armcortex3445/README.md

 - [x] check whether promotion is active or not based on date data

 ### Promotion
+- [x] represent Promotion
+- [x] check return count when promotion is applied
+- [x] check whether date is able to apply promotion or not

 ## Store Logic
 - [ ] find product by name with options that find promoted or non-promoted or both